julianchen24/julianchen24/README.md

 Welcome to my GitHub!
 I'm a Computer Engineering student at the University of Waterloo focused on building practical, scalable software and embedded systems solutions.
 I enjoy working across full-stack development, cloud platforms, and machine learning, always aiming to create impactful technology.

 ## Current Role
-🚀 Software Engineering Intern at Microchip Techlogy Inc.
+🚀 Software Engineering Intern at Shopify

 ---